ShekharGaurav/ML_Applications.net/README.md

 # Named-Entity-Extractor
-A simple Flask API for named entity extraction using spaCy Model
+A simple Flask API for named entity extraction using spaCy Model.
+Objective is to use SPACY for Entity Recognition and demonstrate the use of dependency parsing